TotallyInformation/node-red-contrib-uibuilder/README.md

 ## Core features

-* Provide a 2-way communications channel between the Node-RED server (back-end) and front-end UI code.
+* Provides a 2-way communications channel between the Node-RED server (back-end) and front-end UI code.
-* Provide a Node-RED node to act as the focus for communications and installation of front-end packages for use in your code.
+* Provides a Node-RED node to act as the focus for communications and installation of front-end packages for use in your code.
-* Provide a front-end library to do the complex parts of the communications and to help standardise interactions with the Node-RED server.
+* Provides a front-end library to do the complex parts of the communications and to help standardise interactions with the Node-RED server.
-* Provide templates for front-end code to enable people to get a quick start on creating web apps.
+* Provides templates for front-end code to enable people to get a quick start on creating web apps.
-* Allow management and serving of npm packages that provide front-end libraries consumable easily by front-end code.
+* Allows management and serving of npm packages that provide front-end libraries consumable easily by front-end code.
-* Allow editing of front-end code (designed for small changes, use web development tools generally).
+* Allows editing of front-end code (designed for small changes, use web development tools generally).
-* Provide a capability to have configuration-driven (data-driven) UI's.
+* Provides a capability to have low-code, configuration-driven (data-driven) UI's.
 Creating a framework for describing a UI and translating to actual code without you needing to write code.
+* Provides nodes to enable zero-code translation of input data to usable and accessible web elements.

 ## Future direction

 The general direction of uibuilder (or associated modules) is likely to include:

 * Provide more no-code and low-code UI creation and update capabilities.
+As of v6.1, these are now starting to be delivered.
 * The ability within Node-RED to, for each uibuilder node, run npm scripts such as build processes and to manage instance-level npm packages.
 * Be able to install/update/remove instance-level npm packages as can already be done for uibuilder-level packages.
 * Provide a "development server" capability that auto-reloads connected clients when code changes are made.
-* A set of extension front-end components with well defined (reusable) data schemas for doing common UI tasks.
-The defined data schema's would cover both the component content and configuration data so that both could be sent from Node-RED via uibuilder and any return data structures would similarly be well defined.
 * A UI designer allowing users without HTML/CSS/JS skills to create reasonable web apps without code.

 ## Feature details